Absorption properties of stochastic equations with H\"older diffusion coefficients: Introduction

 \section{Introduction}

 A large class of phenomena can be described using non-linear dynamical, in such distinct domains as economics, physics or biology.
 Investigating the impact of noisy perturbations on such systems is of great interest, and is currently an active field of research.
-In the last decades, it has been shown in many different areas that applying noise on a non-linear system can lead to many counter-intuitive phenomena, such as noise-induced stabilization~\cite{arnold:83}, oscillations~\cite{osc} or transport~\cite{ratchet, transport} and stochastic resonance~\cite{stocres, coherence}.
-From a mathematical perspective, understanding the interplay between non-linearities and noisy perturbations is a great challenge, with many applications.
-Several tools have been introduced, ranging from Lyapunov functionals, stationary solutions of Fokker-Planck equations and Feller scale functions (see e.g.~\cite{khasminskii:80,cherny2005singular} for an extensive account on these concepts), the theory of random dynamical systems (RDS)~\cite{arnold:98, crauel:99}, the study of moment equations \cite{tanabe:01,touboul-hermann-faugeras:11} or multiscale stochastic methods for slow-fast systems \cite{berglund:03,berglund-gentz:06, pavliotis:08}.
+In the last decades, it has been shown in many different areas that applying noise on a non-linear system can lead to many counter-intuitive phenomena, such as noise-induced stabilization~\cite{arnold:83}, oscillations~\cite{osc}, synchronization~\cite{pakdaman2004noise, hasegawa2008stochastic} or transport~\cite{ratchet, transport} and stochastic resonance~\cite{stocres, coherence}.
+From a mathematical perspective, understanding the interplay between non-linearities and noisy perturbations is a great challenge, with many applications, such as the design of early-warning signals predicting critical transitions~\cite{kuehn2011mathematical}.
+Several tools have been introduced, ranging from Lyapunov functionals, stationary solutions of Fokker-Planck equations and Feller scale functions (see e.g.~\cite{khasminskii:80,cherny2005singular} for an extensive account on these concepts), the theory of random dynamical systems (RDS)~\cite{arnold:98, crauel:99,arnold2001recent,baxendale1994stochastic,baxendale1999stability,keller1999numerical}, stochastic bifurcations and normal forms~\cite{namachchivaya1990stochastic} the study of moment equations \cite{tanabe:01,touboul-hermann-faugeras:11} or multiscale stochastic methods for slow-fast systems \cite{berglund:03,berglund-gentz:06, pavliotis:08}.

 We focus here on the dynamics of stochastic differential equations (SDE) in which both the drift and the diffusion functions vanish at some particular absorbing points, also called singular points.
 Such SDEs arise in several applications including diffusion approximations of population models in ecology~\cite{cattiaux-collet-etal:09,lai2011effects}, neurosciences~\cite{pakdaman:10}, and mathematical finance~\cite{emanuel1982further,cox1975notes}.
 Beyond the classical multiplicative noise case (geometric Brownian motion), a number of state-dependent diffusion functions arise involving generally power functions.
 The question we address is how the interplay between the drift and the shape of the diffusion function affects the behavior of the system.
 In particular, such systems present an absorbing state, whose qualitative properties will be shown to tightly depend on the local behavior of the drift and diffusion functions around this equilibrium.
 Moreover, the choice of a vanishing diffusion coefficient provides a framework to study subtle competitions between the drift and the noise, leading to a rich and generic phenomenology.